 We’ve made huge progress in diagnosing and treating heart attacks.
-In the 1960s, more than 7 out of 10 heart attacks in the UK were fatal.
-We’ve reversed that trend, and now, at least 7 out of 10 people survive.
+In the 1960s, most heart attacks in the UK were fatal.
+Today at least 7 out of 10 people survive.

 A heart attack happens when there’s a sudden loss of blood flow to a part of the heart muscle.
 Most heart attacks are caused by coronary heart disease.